I may get paid commission for purchases made after clicking a link in this post.

 You need to start by planning your fixed date/seasonal content.
 This content, by its very nature, needs to be planned first.
 All the other content will have to be slotted around these fixed dates.

 Work out what fixed dates you have and work out how many blog posts you want to write for that date/event.
 So, for example, you might decide you want to create 4 blog posts for Christmas, 2 for Easter and 3 for your product launch in September.

 You don’t necessarily have to be too specific at this stage – just a general idea.
-You can focus on more specific planning nearer the time.
+You can focus on more specific planning later.

 So, for example, if you have a food blog, your 4 Christmas posts could be – a turkey recipe, a sprouts recipe, a Christmas dessert recipe and a party nibbles recipe.